 The risk of sexually transmitted diseases in Croatia is increased because:

 - There is no dedicated, state-mandated sexual education

 - Doctors discourage patients from getting STD tests

-- There are no free sexual resources or distribution of contraception
+- There are no free government-provided sex education resources or distribution of contraception

-You can get FREE STD testing with your state health insurance.
-Read about it here.
+However, you can get free STD testing with your state health insurance.
+Learn more about it here.

 - Family services and child benefits in Croatia

 - How to adopt a child and adoption by foreigners